RugbyZug/ML-Handson-Datasphere/exercises/tutorial-datasphere.md

 Name the Database user suffix as OPENSCHEMA.

+Check Enable Automated Predictive Library (APL) and Predictive Analysis Library (PAL) [Note that this tick is missing in the screenshot, but you have to select this box]

 Check Enable Read and Enable Write Access to the schema.
 This allows external applications to access this schema and exchange data.